cdktf/cdktf-integration-serverless-python-example/README.md

 We will have two primary Stacks– PostsStack and FrontendStack

 The Post and Frontend class encapsulate the finer details of infrastructure provisioned for each respective Stack.
-The first parameter denotes the scope of the infrastructure being provision– we use `this` to tie the infrastructure contained in Post/Frontend to the Stack in which it is contained, the same is true with `AwsProvider`.
+The first parameter denotes the scope of the infrastructure being provision– we use `self` to tie the infrastructure contained in Post/Frontend to the Stack in which it is contained, the same is true with `AwsProvider`.

 ```python
 class PostsStack(TerraformStack):